fontforge/fontforge.github.io/en-US/about/faq.md

 Instead, the binaries I release will try to load a library dynamically (dlopen) *when they need it* and not before.
-This will also speed up starting fontforge.
+This will also speed up starting FontForge.
 If the library is on the system then all is happy and nice.
-If the library is not, then that functionality is lost--but the rest of fontforge continues to work.
+If the library is not, then that functionality is lost--but the rest of FontForge continues to work.